quora/pyanalyze/docs/faq.md

   attributes are created in the `__init__` method.
 Currently, pyanalyze works around this by deferring detection of undefined attributes until the entire codebase has been checked, but this is fragile and not always reliable.
-- The implementation of `@typing.overload` does not provide a way to access the overloads at runtime, so there is no obvious way to support overloaded functions at runtime.
+- Initially, the implementation of `@typing.overload` did not provide a way to access the overloads at runtime, so there was no obvious way to support overloaded functions at runtime.
-  (Note that although there is no technical blocker for supporting overloads in stub files, pyanalyze does not support overloads in stubs yet either.)
+  However, this was fixed in Python 3.11.

 ## When should I use pyanalyze?